-Tests shall be conducted with a vehicle travelling at the following speeds, with a tolerance of +/-2 km/h for all tests:
+Tests shall be conducted with a vehicle travelling at the following speeds, with a tolerance of +/- 2 km/h, but not beyond the range specified in paragraph 5.2.1.3., for all tests:

-(a) 20 km/h;
+- (a) 20 km/h;

-(b) Maximum required impact avoidance speed as shown in paragraph 5.2.1.4, and
+- (b) Maximum required impact avoidance speed as shown in paragraph 5.2.1.4, and

-(c) Either:
+- (c) Either:

+- (i) Maximum required impact avoidance speed, as shown in paragraph 5.2.1.4., + 8 km/h (e.g. for a vehicle derived from M1/N1, the test shall be conducted at 58 km/h); or

+- (ii) Maximum design speed,

-(i) Maximum required impact avoidance speed, as shown in paragraph 5.2.1.4., + 8 km/h (e.g. for a vehicle derived from M1/N1, the test shall be conducted at 58 km/h); or whichever is lower, for respectively M_2 , M_3 , N_2 and N_3 Categories.
-If this is deemed justified, the technical service may test any other speeds listed in the tables in paragraph 5.2.1.4. and within the prescribed speed range as defined in paragraph 5.2.1.3.
+If this is deemed justified, the technical service may test in any test condition within those specified in paragraph 5.2.1.4., with any other speeds listed in the tables in paragraph 5.2.1.4. and within the prescribed speed range as defined in paragraph 5.2.1.3.
+The Technical Service may verify that the control strategy is not unreasonably changed or AEBS switched off in other conditions than those specified in paragraph 5.2.1.4.
+The report of this verification shall be appended to the test report.